 This dish can be translated as black rice pudding.
 It is black sticky rice mixed with coconut milk.
 The Balinese people eat it as breakfast, dessert or snack.

-Well, I am really in love with these 20 local meals.
+Well, I am really in love with these 20 traditional Balinese dishes.
 I hope you like them as much as I like them.
 Which one is your favourite?

 Pin this post!